 Another 11 states and Washington DC offer a state income tax benefit, and they limit the benefit to contributing only to a plan sponsored by the home state, but they don’t hold you there.
-After taking the state tax incentive, if you transfer the money out to a different plan you still get to keep the state tax incentive.
+After taking the state tax benefit, if you move the money out to a different plan later, you still get to keep the state tax benefit.
 I call it “deduct and run.”

-These 11 states and Washington DC will not take back (“recapture”) any state tax deductions you previously took if you transfer the money out to a different plan out of state:
+These 11 states and Washington DC will not claw back (“recapture”) any state tax benefit you previously received if you transfer the money out to a different plan out of state:

 - Washington D.C. (after two years)